Europeana Common Culture

 - Martynas Mazvydas National Library of Lithuania, Lithuania

-- Netherlands Institute for Sound and Vision, The Netherlands
+- Netherlands Institute for Sound & Vision, The Netherlands

 - Instytut Chemii Bioorganicznej Polskiej Akademii Nauk, Poland